Workers and connections

 - in a Cloud hosted container unattended worker

-The self-hosted installation of the Robocorp Unattended Workers is done using applications called
+The self-hosted installation of the Robocorp Unattended Workers is done using an application called

-Robocorp Workforce Agent.
+Robocorp Worker.
 It links a computer to Control Room Workspace and enables Control Room to deploy and operate software robots on the computer securely.